backblaze-b2-samples/b2-twelvelabs-example/README.md

 * The web app's index API starts a Huey task that creates a Twelve Labs index task for each video, then polls for the status of each video, updating the database, until all are ready.

-* As each video reaches the ready state, the Huey task copies the thumbnail, transcript and other data to Backblaze B2.
+* As each video reaches the ready state, the Huey task copies the thumbnail to Backblaze B2.

-* Once a video is indexed, its thumbnail is displayed in the main list of videos, and its transcript and other data are shown on its detail page.
+* Once a video is indexed, its thumbnail is displayed in the main list of videos.

 ### Searching Videos

 * Users can search on natural language queries such as "cats playing on the floor"

-This webinar recording shows the website in action and explains how the pieces fit together:
+This webinar recording shows a previous version of the website in action and explains how the pieces fit together:

 [![Vision Meets Storage: AI-Driven Insights with Twelve Labs](https://cdn.brighttalk.com/ams/california/images/communication/611588/image_974178.png?width=640&height=360)](https://www.brighttalk.com/webcast/14807/611588)